russelltadams/Hamlogblog/replit.md

-# Hamlogblog - Amateur Radio Log & Blog System
+# QSOWhat - Amateur Radio Log & Blog System

 ## Overview

-Hamlogblog is a Flask-based web application designed for amateur radio operators to manage their station logs and maintain a blog about their radio activities.
+QSOWhat is a Flask-based web application designed for amateur radio operators to manage their station logs and maintain a blog about their radio activities.
 The system provides ADIF file parsing, contact management, QSL card generation, and a simple blog platform, all integrated into a single amateur radio-focused website.

 ## User Preferences